How to choose the best domain name

 While carpetcleaningshopville.com.au might sound like the best way to attract customers in Shopville, it could also do you a disservice.
 Names like this can get you mixed up and confused with other businesses like yours, and your customers may accidentally end up on a different website using the same keywords when they look you up online.

-Using your company or brand name is memorable and sets you apart from the competitors in your area or profession.
+Using your company or brand name is memorable and sets you apart from your area or professional competitors.
 A visitor is more likely to remember a unique name such as blinkcoffee.com.au than something like shopvillecoffeeshop.com.au (which could get confused with your competition across town called shopvillecoffee.com.au).

 2. Keep it short, but not too short